Hero background

 Accommodation

-Accommodation at the community resource centre: gender-separate shared rooms, simple and functional set-up, meals prepared locally and included.
+Accommodation at the community centre: shared rooms separated by gender, simple and practical, with meals included prepared locally.

 Language